mxagar/data_science_udacity/01_Intro_Data_Science/DSND_Introduction.md

 ### Know Your Audience

-The audience shoudl relate to the content.
+The audience should relate to the content.

 Technical audience: